How to Get a Record Deal | Recording Connection

-How Can I Get a Record Deal?
+How to Get a Record Deal?

 “How can I get a record deal?”
 It’s been the gnawing, desperate question on the lips of almost every singer/songwriter/band on the planet for generations.
-The mythical record deal is the end-all, be-all for aspiring recording artists: the Golden Ticket, the Shangri-La, the Promised Land.
+The mythical record deal is the end-all, be-all for aspiring recording artists: The Golden Ticket, the Shangri-La, the Promised Land.
 If you can just get that record deal, your troubles are over forever.

 (You can perhaps hear the snickers from the artists who have actually had a record deal.)